waqarabbas123/Shepley-Demo-Website/README.md

 #__bootsrap clone website

-In this repository i will make a simple webiste of bootstrap using html and css. this website is only for pc's because it is not responsive.
+In this repository i can make a bootsrap  clone website using the html and css.